adancosgaya-wp/dummy-anodot-webhook/README.md

 # dummy-anodot-webhook
-Repository for triggering webhook event
+Repository for testing triggering webhook event.
+Webhook events are handled by Anodot-Forwarder service.